-The HSSG addresses cross-industry issues around helicopter safety and works to strengthen confidence in helicopter travel.
-The group is a platform for sharing information, offering advice and encouraging lessons learned on cross-industry matters that directly influence safety.
-The group is also working to improve the passenger experience from the terminal to the tea shack.
-There are currently two workgroups within the HSSG:
+Step Change in Safety addresses cross-industry issues around helicopter safety and works to strengthen confidence in helicopter travel.
+We are a platform for sharing information, offering advice and encouraging lessons learned on cross-industry matters that directly influence safety.

 The Passenger Size workgroup was formed in response to the recommendations laid out in the CAA's report CAP1145.
 Working closely with the Robert Gordon University, the group determined that all helicopter passengers should have their shoulders measured prior to travelling offshore, to ensure they can fit through helicopter emergency exits.
 For more information about passenger size and shoulder measurements, please visit the dedicated Passenger Size page.